urbanwildlifeinstitute/UWIN_tutorials/tutorials/static occupancy/static_occupancy.md

 ## 4. Fitting models

-Let's fit two models, one for a null hypothesis and one which considers the habitat metrics mentioned above:
+Let's fit two models, one for a null hypothesis and one which considers the habitat metrics mentioned above: <br />

-null - raccoon occupancy is constant across sites <br />
+**null** - raccoon occupancy is constant across sites <br />
-habitat hypothesis - raccoon occupancy is explained habitat variables, water and forest, where raccoon occupancy increases with increasing proportions of water and forests
+**habitat hypothesis** - raccoon occupancy is explained habitat variables, water and forest, where raccoon occupancy increases with increasing proportions of water and forests

 ```R
 ?occu()